Skip to main content Skip to home page

 Important notes

-The information on a certificate does not preclude us from taking action against a vendor to recover outstanding land tax.
+The information on a certificate does not preclude us from taking action against a vendor to recover outstanding tax.

 News and updates